College Planning

 Seniors,

 May 1st is typically decision day - the date when students must tell colleges whether they plan to attend.
-Some colleges are June 1st, but May 1st is the most common.
-Assuming you've decided on a college, double-check that you're confirmed your attendance by whatever means they require; typically by sending a deposit.
+Some colleges have a deadline of June 1st, but May 1st is the most common.
+Assuming you've decided on a college, double-check that you've confirmed your attendance by the required means; typically, this involves sending a deposit.

 This decision date is most important for selective colleges (which have waiting lists), but non-selective colleges may give your scholarships away if you haven't confirmed.

-Even this date isn't the end; you still can apply late to many colleges, or change your mind.
+Even this date isn't the end; you can still apply late to many colleges or change your mind.
 This would be on a space-available basis, and sometimes with minimal financial aid.
-We've had students who have changed their minds a few weeks before school starts, and it can actually work out.
-But it sure is easier to make up your mind sooner.
+We've had students who have changed their minds a few weeks before school starts, and it can work out.
+However, it is undoubtedly easier to make up your mind sooner.

 College Application Deadlines